Jinglab/TLSformer/README.md

 # Cell-resolved analysis of spatially organized cellular architecture using transformer models

-TLSformer is a computational tool designed to assist immune researchers in identifying TLS cells/spots and calculating the probability that a cell/spot belongs to TLS regions.
-Unlike previous methods, TLSformer leverages bidirectional encoder representation from transformers (BERT) and meta-learning to acquire general knowledge from the limited available TLS-related information.
-This knowledge is then transferred to identify single cells or spots within TLS regions from scRNA-seq or spatial transcriptomics data.
+TLSformer is a computational biology method designed to trace back and identify cells within specific spatial structures in single-cell transcriptomics data by learning from spatial transcriptomics data.
+In this study, we focused primarily on tertiary lymphoid structures (TLSs) as the key spatial structure of interest.
+By leveraging TLSformer, we aim to enable precise identification and characterization of cells residing in TLS regions, providing deeper insights into their spatial organization and functional roles.
+Unlike previous methods, TLSformer leverages transformer model and meta-learning to acquire general knowledge from the limited available specific spatial structures information.
+This knowledge is then transferred to identify single cells or spots within specific spatial structures from scRNA-seq.

 ## Requirements and Installation
-This toolkit is written in both R and Python programming languages.
-The core BERT and meta-learning algorithm are implemented in Python, while the initial data preparation and functional usage are written in R.
+This toolkit is implemented in both R and Python programming languages.
+Therefore, users need firstly install both R and Python before using the tool.

 ### Installation of TLSformer